smartcontractkit/external-adapters-js/packages/k6/README.md

 # This command assumes you are running it from the directory of this README
 docker run -v $(pwd)/dist:/load -v $(pwd)/src/config:/config --env-file limits.env -i loadimpact/k6 run /load/testLimits.js
 ```

-#### Notes

-Due to the time it takes for the EA to warm up from a cold start, you can try running the test for a minute at first,
-before starting the real test for a longer period of time.